Skip to main content

 Secondary Structure

-Secondary structure refers to the local folded structures that form within a protein due to interactions between the backbone atoms.
+Secondary structure refers to the local folded structures that form within a protein due to interactions between the backbone of the polypeptide chain.
 Common types include α-helices and β-pleated sheets, which are stabilized by hydrogen bonds.
-Understanding secondary structure is vital for grasping how proteins achieve their functional shapes and how these shapes relate to their biological roles.
+Understanding secondary structure is vital for grasping how proteins achieve their functional shapes and roles in biological processes.

 Recommended video: